By David Schneer

-What I have learned in my 20 years in marketing research is that many times the job/project is awarded not based on cost (being the cheapest) or the most complex research design/analytics.
+What I have learned in my many years in marketing research is that often the job/project is awarded not based on cost (being the cheapest) or the most complex research design/analytics.

 Rather, it tends to be based on relationship, more specifically the relationship between the client and the project manager.
-I have had accounts follow me from firm-to-firm because they appreciated the way I managed their business.
 Here are three simple steps that have guided me (and my clients) well:

 - The Golden Rule: Treat your clients as if you were the client.
 In both my professional and personal life, I am big on customer service, especially responsiveness.
 As a general rule, I think acknowledgement of a client’s email should happen within 30 minutes to an hour (during business hours, of course).
 Even if I don’t yet know the answer to their question, acknowledging the email or voicemail is a better approach than leaving them on read/silent for hours while digging for the answer and receiving the dreaded, “Hey, did you get this?”